tetratelabs/istio-distro.io/content/en/download/_index.md

 curl -sL https://istio.tetratelabs.io/getmesh/install.sh | bash
 ```

-Please follow [Tetrate Istio Distro Install and Update Page](/getmesh-cli/install-and-update-of-getistio) for detailed instruction on downloading and subsequent steps to have Tetrate Istio Distro up and running in your machine.
+Please follow [GetMesh and Istio](/getmesh-cli/install) for detailed instruction on downloading and subsequent steps to have Tetrate Istio Distro up and running in your machine.

 ### Supported Istio Versions
 Tetrate Istio Distro tracks Istio upstream releases.
 As part of Tetrate Istio Distro build pipeline, a series of tests are run to ensure the Istio distro works well on the underlying Kubernetes platform.